frankwswang/Orbital-adapted-VQE-demo/README.md

 ## Three VQEs, one molecule

 We demonstrate three different ways to tackle the problem of finding the ground-state energy of molecule BeH2 using a variational quantum eigensolver (VQE) with respect to minimal basis sets using PennyLane.

 ### Vanilla VQE with STO-3G (VQE-V)

 The first notebook, `Main0_VQE_vanillaY.ipynb` is a "vanilla" application of the PennyLane library, using the default STO-3G basis set parameters, the `default.qubit` simulator, and the `AllSinglesDoubles` circuit template as the VQE ansatz.
-The constructed Hamilotian (after jordan-wigner transformation) has 666 Pauli strings to measure and requires 14 qubits to build the corresponding quantum circuit.
+The constructed Hamilotian (after Jordan-Wigner transformation) has 666 Pauli strings to measure and requires 14 qubits to build the corresponding quantum circuit.

 ### Adapt-VQE with optimized STO-3G